MrEd Designer logo links contact support download overview

 The Hierarchy Frame, under MacOS X

-The element's id (i.e. the name it will have when the code is generated) is drawed in a gray italic font, between square brackets at the right of the element name.
+The element's id (i.e. the name it will have when the code is generated) is displayed in a gray italic font, between square brackets at the right of the element name.

 There are five buttons on the left of the main widget.

-- The up and down arrows allow you to move up and down an element among its brothers : the preview is automatically updated in consequence.
+- The up and down arrows allow you to move up and down an element among its siblings : the preview is automatically updated in consequence.

-- The delete button allows you to delete the currently selected element (by the way, the preview will be automatically updated).
-You can delete an element which has children – and then delete the children, too, but to do so you will have to confirm your action (when the users tries to delete a parent elemnt, a prompt appears asking whether he is sure he wants to delete the element and all its children).
+- The delete button allows you to delete the currently selected element (the preview will be automatically updated).
+You can delete an element which has children – and then delete the children, too, but to do so you will have to confirm your action (when the users tries to delete a parent element, a prompt appears asking whether he is sure he wants to delete the element and all its children).

 - The show and hide buttons are only enabled when the currently selected element is a frame – if the frame is hidden, then only the show button is enabled, and vice versa.